-I know that as parents we have many roles, but the most important and fundamental of all our roles is the one where we teach our children about values and respect.
+As parents we have many roles, but the most important and fundamental of all our roles is the one where we teach our children about values and respect.

 There will always be times where someone doesn’t deserve to have our respect.
 Respect is something earned, not something that’s a given.
-As children learn about respect, they will work out other people for themselves, their actions and deeds and will know whether those people have earned their respect.
+As children learn about respect, they will work out people for themselves, their actions and deeds and will know whether those people have earned their respect.
 Not everyone will deserve to have our respect.